 This course presents basic keyboard (piano) concepts which will be necessary for anyone seeking a position in worship ministry.
-The course is designed to prepare students for the piano proficiency exam, which students must pass to receive a worship emphasis or track.

 MUS 222 Advanced Piano

 This course provides group instruction in piano for students who have demonstrated a degree of skill at the instrument.
 The course covers topics of interest to worship pianists and presents concepts relevant to both traditional and contemporary worship settings.